MartinBagaram/martinbagaram.github.io/_posts/2019-11-02-set-up-cplex-api-for-python-java.md

 After you have chosen CPLEX the next question is how to write the mathematical model.
 There are many third parties that can be used for this end.
 For instance, AMPL is a mathematical modelling language that can be used for translating your mathematical model written on paper into a model that is understood by computers.
 We are not going to use any third party.
 Let stick with CpLEX.
 Cplex offers a programming language known as OPL (Optimization Programming Language).
 If you know any coding language such as python, java or c/c++ or R then I suggest to not waste your time learning OPL.
 In fact, even if you don’t know any coding language I suggest you invest your time and energy learning one of general purpose languages such as python or R. After all, knowing one of the languages will serve more purposes than just writing your mathematical models which limits the usefulness of OPL.
 Let get back to CPLEX and how to use CPLEX API for Python.
 -	Install cplex academic edition or commercial version
 -	Intall docplex.
-If you use Anaconda or Miniconda, you can try this command `python conda install  -c ibmdecisionoptimization docplex`
+If you use Anaconda or Miniconda, you can try this command `conda install -c ibmdecisionoptimization docplex`
+-	The tricky part is to copy your cplex concert technology files into your python directory.
+To do so you need to navigate to the directory where your cplex is installed.
+It is usually ` C:\Program Files\IBM\ILOG\CPLEX_Studio128\cplex\python` From that directory choose your python version.
+Mine is 3.6.
+The whole path becomes ` C:\Program Files\IBM\ILOG\CPLEX_Studio128\cplex\python\3.6\x64_win64` and then copy `cplex` folder and `setup.py` file to the root of your python.
+That is it, launch your python and try ```python from docplex import *```